rushabhshah309/Blog-Website-J2EE/README.md

 # Blog-Website-J2EE
 A Web Application where user can post different blogs by logging into this website.
-Users can also see other people's blog also.
+Users can edit their blogs and can also see other people's blog also.
 Login, Signup facilities are based on MVC Architecture and Session Management.

 ## Tools and Technologies used:
 1. Servlets and JSP with MVC Architecture